 Interestingly, in the Old Testament, there were instances of revelation from God in silence and solitude to His prophets or servants; who are mostly ordinary and sinners too, like all of us.
 As the Scripture affirmed, “For all have sinned and fall short of the glory of God.”
 (Romans 3:23)

-At-a-glance, let us reflect on two – of the many – servants of God, who deeply observed silence and solitude; thereby received particular revelation to accomplish their mission.
+At-a-glance, let us reflect on two – of the few – servants of God, who deeply observed silence and solitude; thereby received respective revelations to accomplish their mission.

 Moses met God, who spoke to him face to face, in silence and solitude